 French

 Perhaps you’re really wanting to take things to the next level and sing happy birthday in French.
-If so, here’s the simple version of the happy birthday song:
+If so, here’s the lyrics for the happy birthday song in French that you can give a go:

 Joyeux anniversaire